ACH Network: Next-day ACH

 ACH debits and credits are transactions that are created, batched, and transmitted to an ACH operator, typically by way of a financial institution's connection to the ACH Network.

 With next-day ACH, each ACH transaction is cleared overnight.
 The sending institution (called the Originating Depository Financial Institution) sends the transaction to the receiving institution (called the Receiving Depository Financial Institution).
 When the receiving institution receives the transaction, it has until the end of the next working day to send a rejection to the sending institution.
 If the sending institution does not receive a return from the receiving institution by the morning of the third business day, then the transaction is deemed to be successful.

 Waiting for a timeout for two business days is an antiquated feature of ACH that lingers on from the 1960s when the ACH system was designed and implemented.
 It is not as quick as real-time payment networks.
-Consequently, ACH debit or credit transaction can take four working days to complete.
+Consequently, ACH debit or credit transactions can take four working days to complete.

 Same-day ACH

 With same-day ACH, settlement can happen the same day.
 The sending institution can transmit files to the receiving institution the same day, expediting the processing of ACH transactions.
 The receiving institution still has two business days in which to send a return, so there will still be a delay of two business days in same-day ACH debit transactions.
-On the other hand, ACH credit transactions can be credited on the same business day as along as the receiving institution receives the ACH transaction within the correct window.
+On the other hand, ACH credit transactions can be credited on the same business day as long as the receiving institution receives the ACH transaction within the correct window.

-Transactions exceeding $100,000 and international transactions are not eligible for same-day ACH.
+Transactions exceeding $1,000,000 and international transactions are not eligible for same-day ACH.

 Nacha instituted same-day ACH in four phases.
 As of September 15, 2017, banks were required to accept debit requests in the same three settlement windows.
 As of September 23, 2016, financial institutions were required to be able to process ACH credit requests to add funds to an account in all three settlement windows.
 As of March 16, 2018, banks were required to make funds available as fully settled completed transactions by 5:00 p.m. local time for ACH credit transactions processed in the day's first two settlement windows.
 As of March 20, 2020, the per-transaction limit was raised from $25,000 to $100,000.
+It was again raised to $1,000,000 as of March 18, 2022.